Free To Play, Expensive To Love: 'Fortnite' Changes Video Game Business - Slashdot

 Re: (Score:2)

-Microtransactions are the plauge (Score:2)
+Microtransactions are the plauge (Score:3)

 Free To Play is "free" in the same way as the first hit of crack cocaine is available for free from your friendly neighborhood crack dealer.